As most of you know by now, I love living in North Carolina. Especially the North Carolina Mountains.

-If your looking for a small town to relocate or retire to, you should know the North Carolina Mountains - for reasons of geography and history – has very few towns or cities with populations over 15,000 people.
+If your looking for a small town to relocate or retire to, you should know about living in North Carolina Mountains best places.
+For reasons of geography and history – the North Carolina mountains has very few towns or cities with populations over 15,000 people.

 In fact, before the expansion of roads and more modern means of transportation, there used to be towns so small and remote in this part of the North Carolina Mountains that local people joked that you “had to be born there to get there.”

-On the other hand the North Carolina Mountains also used to be the place where coastal Carolinian’s went to escape the summer heat.
+On the other hand the living in North Carolina Mountains best places also used to be the place where coastal Carolinian’s went to escape the summer heat.

-There isn’t any wonder why many of my favorite best places to live in the North Carolina Mountains are old time resort towns that have long enjoyed a nice blend of traditional mountain culture with a more forward looking cosmopolitan vibe.
+There isn’t any wonder why many of my favorite best places to live in the North Carolina Mountains are old time resort towns.
+These resort towns have long enjoyed a nice blend of traditional mountain culture with a more forward looking cosmopolitan vibe.

-There are so many opportunities and reasons why people are deciding to relocate and retire to live in the North Carolina Mountains.
+There are so many opportunities and reasons why people are deciding to relocate and retire to living in North Carolina Mountains.

 - Affordable housing

 - Beautiful mountain vistas